The best thermometers are a lot easier to track down now than they were a year ago at the start of the COVID-19 pandemic.

-At the start of the COVID-19 pandemic, a run on home medical thermometers led to many top models selling out at online retailers.
-But supplies have now returned and you'll have better luck these days.
+Then, a stampede on home medical thermometers led to many of the top models selling out at online retailers such as Amazon and Walmart.
+But supplies have now returned for most models, and you'll have better luck finding one of the best thermometers.

 The best thermometers let you take the temperature of anyone in your home.
-You'll find out whether you need to seek a doctor's care or can safely wait for the fever to break.
-For that reason, you'll want a thermometer that's fast, accurate and easy to use.
+You'll learn whether you need to seek a doctor's care or can safely wait for the fever to break.
+And you'll want a thermometer that's fast, accurate and easy to use.

-When shopping for at-home thermometers, you'll generally find two categories — digital stick and infrared.
-(The old glass thermometers containing mercury have been phased out for safety reasons, although you can still find a few alcohol-based ones with dyed-red fluid inside.)
+When shopping for the best thermometers, you'll generally find two categories — digital stick and infrared.
+(The old glass thermometers containing mercury have been phased out for safety reasons, but you can still find a few alcohol-based ones with dyed-red fluid inside.)

 The digital-stick kind is what you've likely kept stashed in the back of your medicine cabinet for the last decade.
 It can take temperatures from the mouth (oral), the armpit (axillary) or the bottom (rectal).

 Digital-stick thermometers are a little bit slower than their infrared counterparts and tend to have fewer features, but they're accurate, affordable and work for all ages.

 Infrared thermometers measure the heat your body emits, generally via the forehead or ear.
 These devices give results almost instantaneously and are more comfortable for kids, though they're generally not recommended for newborns.
 (Readings from a rectal thermometer are more reliable, and with babies, reliable readings are key.)

 Infrared thermometers tend to have more features than digital-stick models, which means they're also pricier.